-How the Amazon App is Built: A Hybrid of Native and Web Technologies
+How the Amazon App Uses a Hybrid of Native and Web Technologies to Stand Out

 The Amazon Shopping app is one of the most popular shopping apps worldwide, and its ability to offer a seamless user experience across both Android and iOS is key to its success.